 2022-2023 season tickets go on sale July 1, 2022 to the general public.
 Renewing subscribers will be contacted June 1, 2022 by email to renew their subscriptions and purchase single tickets, beginning June 1.
 We announce all ticket sales dates on our website, our e-mail newsletter, and on social media.

 How do I purchase tickets?

-Tickets will be available for purchase and electronic delivery on our website later this fall.
-Phone and in-person box office purchases will be available later this fall in limited capacity at 562.985.7000 or in person at 6200 E. Atherton St. Long Beach, CA 90815.
+Tickets are available for purchase and electronic delivery on our website.
+Phone orders are available at limited capacity at 562.985.7000.
 For purchasing tickets for groups of 12 or more, visit the Ticket Office page to learn more.
 Please note that everyone who enters the theatre, including babes in arms, must have a ticket by order of the State Fire Marshal.

 Is help available for ordering tickets online?

 Yes.
 Our ticketing system has changed from our last season.
 Watch a step-by-step walk-through video on how to place a ticket order.